 The common thread that binds all of La Ventana’s Treatment Programs is: Authentic Living.
 La Ventana’s mission is to collaborate with their clients in cultivating a fully engaged life, filled with freedom, purpose and JOY, transcending the mere absence of symptoms.
 The team strives to empower clients to experience meaning and true connection with themselves and others, and to develop healthy life skills in order to thrive in the world.

 Chairman of the Board

-Diahann is an active member of International Association of Eating Disorder Professionals (iaedp), and is immediate past President of the Los Angeles Chapter.
-She is a member of the California Association of Marriage & Family Therapists (CAMFT), the Women’s Association of Addiction Treatment (WAAT) and the Academy of Eating Disorders (AED).
-In her community roles, she has developed eating disorder workshops and high-level professional trainings for practitioners, and led eating disorder awareness education and intervention campaigns.
-Diahann believes “Witnessing and facilitating the healing process is what drives, inspires, and sustains me in every aspect of my day-to-day work.”
+Diahann also serves the greater addiction and mental health communities at large in various advocacy, advisory, and Board positions.
+She is an active member of International Association of Eating Disorder Professionals (iaedp), and is immediate Past President of the Los Angeles Chapter.
+She held a board position on the Women’s Association of Addiction Treatment (WAAT), San Fernando Valley Chapter, and is also a member of the California Association of Marriage & Family Therapists (CAMFT) and the Academy of Eating Disorders (AED).
+In her various Board positions, she has developed addiction and mental health educational workshops, intervention and awareness campaigns, and high-level professional training for practitioners.

 “There is hope.
 There is help.
 This is the message I want clients to hear.
 Our team has a profound understanding of the recovery experience which allows them to deeply hold space between themselves and the client.
 It is in this very space where clients gain trust and change manifests.”–Diahann Klein, CEO